polarity-lang/polarity/ARCHITECTURE.md

 Lowering is the process of taking the *concrete syntax tree* that is the result from parsing and turning it into an *abstract syntax tree* (defined in `lang/ast/`) that is used in all later stages of the compiler.
 Here is what happens during lowering:

-- The binding structure is recorded using DeBruijn indizes instead of a named representation.
+- The binding structure is recorded using DeBruijn indices instead of a named representation.
 We do not, however, forget the original names that were written by the programmer, because these names are important when we generate error messages.
 - The concrete syntax tree cannot distinguish whether `F(e1,e2,e3)` refers to a constructor, a codefinition or a let-bound definition.
 In the abstract syntax tree we can distinguish these three different cases and annotate the syntax nodes accordingly.
 - We record whether a symbol is defined in the local module, or whether it is imported from another module.
 - We throw errors if a symbol is declared multiple times in the same module, or if the number of arguments to a a call is not consistent with the arity of that call.